Last Updated: April 10, 2014

 - Press the two buttons at the same time.
 This can be a little tricky at first: If you hold Home too long, you'll activate Siri; Hold on/off too long and the device will go to sleep.
 Try it a few times and you'll get the hang of it.
 It's like riding a bike—learn how to do it once and you'll never forget.

 - When you press the buttons correctly, the screen flashes white and there will be the sound of a camera shutter.
 This means you've successfully taken a screenshot.

-- To view your new iPhone screenshot, go into the built-in Photos app and then tap on Camera Roll.
+- Screenshots are saved to your device's built-in Photos app.To view your screenshot, tap the Photos app on your device and then tap Camera Roll.
 In the Camera Roll, the most recent photo will be the screenshot you just took.

 - Now that you've got the screenshot in your Photos app, you can do the same things with it that you can with any photo: share it via text, email, social media; sync it to your computer, delete it, etc.